wmporter/dead-server/README.md

 # Dead Server

 This is a quick fix (updated version) for an original ["Live Server"](https://www.npmjs.com/package/live-server) package.
-Original version doesn't seem be maintained, and while the was mayor braiking change ir the dependencies, I took to quick-fix it.
+Original version doesn't seem be maintained, and while there was a mayor braiking change ir the dependencies, I took to quick-fix it.